dentsucreativeuk/dev-standards/CONTRIBUTING.md

-# Whitespace development standards - Contributing
+# Development standards - Contributing
 If you would like to contribute to the development standards documents, there are some standards (for the standards) to follow.

 ## Tone of voice and language